Bath-Hack-2023/frontend/readme.md

-# react-chrome-extension-demo
+# frontend

 ## Installation

-To install react-chrome-extension-demo, follow these steps:
+To install frontend , follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the project directory and run `npm install` to install dependencies.